 As part of the program, CCI will develop a CyberCorps® Scholarship for Service (SFS) initiative that can contribute to improving cybersecurity by increasing the number and diversity of undergraduate students who complete cybersecurity degrees and then take positions within government agencies.

-Once enrolled, CMSP scholars will participate in faculty-student mentoring, monthly cohort meetings, extracurricular workshops, and other activities designed to validate students.
+Once enrolled, CMSP scholars will participate in weekly cohort meetings that involve faculty-student mentoring, professional development, hands-on cyber security activities, guest speakers and other activities designed to validate students.

 CMSP scholars will also benefit from gaining real-world experience in the cybersecurity field through three co-op positions, with the final co-op position at a government agency.
 Upon graduation, students will then commit to a two-and-half year position in the U.S. Government.

-In order to apply for the program, students must meet the following criteria:
+Applicants for the 2021 CMSP cohort must meet all of the following criteria:

 *Transfer students are also eligible to apply.
 Women, underrepresented minorities and veterans are encouraged to apply.